You can use gifts to make settlement offers to debts you are in arrears with.

 - if your DMP has only been running for a few months after you lost your job, you are fit and aged 30, then your creditors are probably not going to settle for less than 80% and they may refuse any offer.

 - if you can supply medical evidence to suggest you won’t be able to return to work for a long while, if at all, they are also more likely to accept a low offer.
 This could be a copy of a hospital appointment letter say, it doesn’t have to be a specially written letter that your GP may charge you to write.

 - if all the debts will be repaid in full in another year, then any low offer is likely to be rejected because they will get all their money by waiting a bit.

 Should you make the same offer to all your creditors?

-That gift – can your sister actually afford it?
+Do make sure your dad or your sister can actually afford it.
 Don’t let someone else get into money problems trying to help you out…